10 Gorgeous Indoor Garden Ideas

-If you’ve got flowers growing outside then why not cut a few and make a beautiful wreath to hang inside?
+If you’ve got flowers growing outside, then why not cut a few and make a beautiful wreath to hang inside?
 A Styrofoam or florist wire ring can be purchased from most crafts shops and is the ideal base to wrap grasses around or thread through blossoms.
-Secure your handiwork in place with some green florist’s wire and attach a loop of string to the back so you can hang your floral creation in a room of your choice.
+Secure your handiwork in place with some green florist’s wire and attach a loop of string to the back so you can hang your floral creation up.

 Harvest your own mushrooms